From beef to coffee, and pasta and potatoes, food inflation has persisted. According to The Globe and Mail high food prices are here to stay.

 Sally’s Kitchen is an opportunity for single moms and those living on low incomes to learn how to live within their budgets while providing healthy, nutritious meals for their families.

-Furthermore, participants in the food-safe program will be able to earn a certificate that will assist them in gaining employment.
+Furthermore, participants in the food-safe program are able to earn a certificate that will assist them in gaining employment.

 The six-week program can accommodate eight people at a time.
 The Salvation Army plans to run the program biannually.